jmdaemon/treeleaves/design/Design.md

 This primary key is always unique.
 For tables without an artificial candidate key, they are considered to be subset tables.

+### Sources

+A file can have many sources.
+These sources will always have a url, and are identified by their source name.

+Since there can be many sources, we create a table "Sources" that lists out all the possible sources available for our data.
+This table contains:
+- Source ID
+- Source Name

+Then we create our "File Sources":
+- File Source ID
+- Source ID
+- File ID
+- File Source URL

+There can be multiple sources for a single file, so we must create a new artificial candidate key "File Source ID", to ensure every entry is unique.

+The "File Source URL" must always be filled, or else there is no "File Source" entry.

 ### Source Tags

-A file can have many sources.
+Since a file can have many sources.
 And each source can have its own defined tag types.

 For this we define a table "File Sources".
 The File Sources table contains fields:
 - File Source ID